Syllabus

 Upon successful completion of the course, students should be able to:

-1. Select and use design software based on the criteria for given tasks.
+- Select and use design software based on the criteria for a given task.

-4. Select, prepare, and use correct image file formats for print and time-based projects.
+- Select and use correct image file formats for both print and web design.

-6. Apply file and time management techniques to a project.
+- Apply file and time management techniques to a project

 Required Texts